Sales taxes in the United States: Georgia

 Georgia has had a 4% state sales tax rate since April 1, 1989, when it was raised from 3%.
 Services (including postage but not shipping) and prescription drugs are not taxed at all, while over-the-counter drugs, drugstore medical devices, and other basic needs are fully taxed.
-Since the 1990s, groceries (packaged foods not intended for on-premises consumption) are exempt from the state sales tax, but still subject to the local sales tax rate.
+Since the 1990s, groceries (packaged foods not intended for on-premises consumption) have been exempt from the state sales tax but are still subject to the local sales tax rate.
 Since the early 2010s, items prepared in grocery stores (even those without cafés), such as fresh bread from the bakery, are taxed as if they were not grocery items, despite clearly being basic needs for consumption at home.

 Counties in Georgia may impose local sales tax of 1%, 2%, or 3%, consisting of up to three 1% local-option sales taxes (out of a set of five) as permitted by Georgia law.
 These include a special-purpose tax (SPLOST) for specific project lists, a general-purpose LOST, a homestead exemption (HOST), and an educational one for public schools (ELOST) which can be put forth for a referendum by the school boards (the county's and any of its cities' must agree), instead of the county commission (in cooperation with its city councils) as the other taxes are.
 Also, the city of Atlanta imposes an additional 1% municipal-option sales tax (MOST), as allowed by special legislation of the Georgia General Assembly, and last renewed by voters in the February 2016 presidential primaries until 2020.
 This is for fixing its water and sewerage systems, mainly by separating storm sewers from sanitary sewers.
 In April 2016, a November referendum for an extra half percent was signed into law for MARTA, but only for the city of Atlanta, after legislators from the wealthy northern suburbs refused to allow the bill to advance unless their districts were excluded.
-This essentially limits the use of the funds to the Atlanta Beltline through 2057, being the only expansion project needed within the city limits, and blocking an extension of the north (red) line to Roswell and Alpharetta where it is most needed to relieve congestion.
+This essentially limits the use of the funds to the Atlanta Beltline through 2057, as it is the only expansion project needed within the city limits, and blocks an extension of the north (red) line to Roswell and Alpharetta, where it is most needed to relieve congestion.